Polynesian tattoo symbol: birds

 fa'agogo: (Samoa) m. tern.

-The tern is considered a symbol of safe return as it never passes the night at sea.
-Navigators following them know therefore that they will soon reach land.
+The tern is a symbol of safe return as it never spends the night at sea.
+Arctic terns symbolize voyagers due to their long migrations.

 manulua: (Samoa) m. two birds.